surfingoldelephant/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Module_Manifests.md

     } catch {
         # The date was set in the manifest, set to an invalid value, or
         # the script module was directly imported without the manifest.
-        Throw "Unable to determine published date.
+        throw "Unable to determine published date.
 Check the module manifest."
     }

     if ($CurrentDate -gt $PublishedDate.AddDays(30)) {